devxpod/GDC/readme.md

 * PERSIST_BITWARDEN_SESSION=no - persist bitwarden session to /root/persisted volume and autoload it in subsequent logins.
 Reduces need to enter master password, but is less secure.
 * NODE_VERSION=18 - installs NVM and requested node version.
 * USE_LOCALSTACK=yes - enables some localstack helpers.
+* USE_LOCALSTACK_PERSISTENCE=yes - toggle persistent storage for LS defaults to persistence enabled.
 * LOCALSTACK_VOLUME_DIR=/c/tmp/ls_volume or /tmp/ls_volume - on windows / mac respectively.
 * LS_MAIN_CONTAINER_NAME=localstack_PROJECT_NAME - used by localstack to name main container.
 Can also be accessed via this name inside containers.
 * LS_IMAGE=localstack/localstack - can override with custom image location.
 Still uses LS_VERSION to create final image location.